giridhrubajyoti2002/6Companies30Days/README.md

-Solving 90 important & frequently asked DSA questions of % MNCs in 30 days as a challenge
+Solving 90 important & frequently asked DSA questions of top MNCs in 30 days as a challenge